thokuest/rdmueller.github.io/_posts/2016-08-02-plantuml-without-graphviz.md

 <div> <img src="../images/test3.png" style="max-width: 100%" /> </div>

+In order to make this work with the docToolchain project, the used version of asciidoctor-diagram had to be updated to 1.5.1 - this version includes the newest plantUML.

 If you experience problems, you can always use the `version` statement of plantUML to check which version from which folder is used:

     [plantuml,version,png]